PROMPT Therapy at BubbleBee Children Speech Therapy

 PROMPT Speech Therapy for Motor Speech Development

-Families often seek PROMPT therapy when their children struggle to produce clear, consistent speech..
+Families often seek PROMPT therapy when their children struggle to produce clear, consistent speech.
 PROMPT speech therapy focuses on the physical aspects of speech production, helping children learn how to coordinate jaw, lip, and tongue movements more effectively.

 This approach is particularly relevant for children whose speech difficulties are linked to motor planning rather than purely language-based challenges.
-It is s therapy approach based on clear hierarchy of goals, starting with postural control, through jaw, lips and tongue movements, up till coordination and speech prosody.
+It is a therapy approach based on clear hierarchy of goals, starting with postural control, through jaw, lips and tongue movements, up till coordination and speech prosody.

 What Is PROMPT Therapy and How It Works